 Ask Ella: Grape Hyacinth Isn’t A Real Hyacinth?

-Ask Ella is a reoccurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
+Ask Ella is a recurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
 This column is dedicated exclusively to common and rare varieties of flowers you’re likely to find at your local market.
 This week, we spotlight grape hyacinth, a variety of hyacinth characterized by its smaller buds and cool, blue-purple color.

 With its petite bell shaped flowers, grape hyacinth (most often Muscari neglectum but used as a catch-all phrase for any of the Muscari genus) looks almost like lavender, more than hyacinth.
 In fact, grape hyacinth and normal hyacinth aren’t all that related, and grape hyacinths are only referred to as such because of their vague resemblance to hyacinths.
 Truthfully, hyacinths belong to their own family: Hyacinthaceae; previously, both plants belonged to the Liliaceae family.